 Looking for a suitable mark-up tool outside of the main providers can be challenging because construction-based mark-up tools are not a common commodity.
-Often we see owners and GC’s using a patchwork of software tools to complete their submittal reviews which leads their team to frustration.
-Their ‘review-stack’ is a mix of emailing screenshots and updating spreadsheets simply to manage their review flow.
+Often we see owners and GC’s using a patchwork of software tools to complete their submittal reviews, leading their team to frustration.
+Their ‘review stack’ is a mix of emailing screenshots and updating spreadsheets simply to manage their review flow.
 Adding on to that, your team’s tolerance for implementing new software to their workflows has its limits- and you as the submittal review leader must decide what will work best with them while also cutting down on email clutter.

 Determining that is a tough decision.
 You don’t want to be known as that person who makes the team use software they hate just to get the job done, nor do you want to opt for the cheaper tool that lacks features and leaves your team using workarounds to compensate for its shortcomings. zipBoard CEO Bhavya Aggarwal experienced this struggle while working in aerospace engineering at Dassault Systems.
 Bhavya noticed a feedback bottleneck while reviewing CAD content with her global teams.
 She needed to share her thoughts quickly and visually instead of with snag-it screenshots in JIRA.
 This led to the creation of zipBoard – a digital document mark-up, review, and tracking platform for construction and QA professionals.
 But, is zipBoard right for your team?

-In the article below we will see how it stacks up against the other document mark-up providers in the construction submittal process.
+Let’s explore how zipBoard stacks up against the other document mark-up providers in the construction submittal process.

 With its unique stamping features, integration capabilities, unlimited collaborators, and even video file review features, we have left zipBoard as our #1 construction submittal markup tool.
 However, we may be slightly biased.